Skip to content

 animid data

 The TextAsset Resources/data/EntityValues from the root of the asset tree contains data that apply to every entities of a given AnimID.
 Each line id of the data corresponds to the matching AnimID.
 The data is loaded on boot during LoadEssentials in the endata static field of MainManager.
 The field is an array of struct of type Entity_Data.
+Specifically, it's done by a method called by LoadEssentials: LoadEntityData:

 NOTE: This asset uses the enum form of the AnimIDs, NOT the int form which means the first line represents None.